holochain/holochain-rust/doc/holochain_101/src/state/actors.md

 # Internal actors

-Actors are discussed in two context:
+Actors are discussed in two contexts:

 - Each Holochain agent as an actor in a networking context
 - Riker actors as an implemenation detail in the Holochain core lib